 Insurance companies often record all conversations that take place over the phone.
 This means that if a claimant admits that their injury is not work-related, provides conflicting statements about how the incident occurred, or downplays the severity of their injury, this is grounds for the company to deny the claim.
 In general, the only appropriate time to talk with the insurance company is under the supervision of the State’s hearing agency.

-For a free legal consultation with a meeting with insurance companies lawyer serving Rock Hill, call 1-803-366-0333
+For a free legal consultation with a Meeting with Insurance Companies During a Rock Hill Workers’ Compensation Claim call 1-803-366-0333

 What to Expect When Meeting with the Insurance Company